anonyxbiz/Anonyxhaven/README.md

 ### Creating an Application

-Here's an example of how to create and run an application using **AnonyxHaven**:
+Here's how to create and run a simple application with **AnonyxHaven**:

 ```python
 from Anonyxhaven import App